chris-prener/biscale/index.md

 remotes::install_github("slu-openGIS/biscale")
 ```

-`biscale` has the `sf` package as a suggested dependency, which may require additional work install.
-Additional details, including some tips for installing `sf`, can be found in the [Get started article](articles/biscale.html#getting-started).
+Additional details, including some tips for installing suggested dependencies, can be found in the [Get started article](articles/biscale.html#getting-started).

 ## Resources